gipplab/LaCASt-Artifact/README.md

     ```
     If you installed the Wolfram Engine as described above, your `<mathematicadir>` is `/opt/Wolfram`.
 The native library path depends on your OS.
 In case of Debian-like Ubuntu, it should be `<mathematicadir>/SystemFiles/Links/JLink/SystemFiles/Libraries/Linux-x86-64`.
 Lastly, the license is optional.
 LaCASt uses this license to re-activate the license in case we lose connection to Mathematica in the middle of computations.
 This sometimes helps to recover a running session automatically.

 2. Copy `JLink.jar` into the libs folder.
 Again, the path depends on your OS.
-In Linux it should be find here:
+In Linux it should be in `<mathematicadir>/SystemFiles/Links/JLink/JLink.jar`.
+You just copy the following command if your Mathematica folder is `/opt/Wolfram/`:
     ```
     $ cp /opt/Wolfram/SystemFiles/Links/JLink/JLink.jar ./libs/
     ```